lprfernandes/learning_net/ASP.NET Core.md

         builder.Services.AddControllersWithViews();

 So they are instantiated whenever we send a request.
-And to return a view, inside the controller
+And to return a view, inside the controller.

         public IActionResult Index()
         {